What are the top things to do at Clear Lake Campground in spring?

-In mid-August, the Lakeside Hot Car and Boat Show is held in Lakeport with music, vendors, food, cars, and high-performance boats making passes by Library Park.
+In mid-August, the Lakeside Hot Car and Boat Show is usually held in Lakeport with music, vendors, food, cars, and high-performance boats making passes by Library Park.

 A highlight of summer is the Lake County Fair, held Labor Day Weekend at the Lakeport Fairgrounds.
 Saturday night features top musical entertainment and there are lots of fun family activities and shows during the day both Saturday and Sunday.

-Free concerts in Lakeport's Library Park are held Friday evenings at 6PM from mid-June through mid-August.
+Free concerts in Lakeport's Library Park are often held Friday evenings at 6PM from mid-June through mid-August.
 The third Thursday evening from June through September, Kickin in the Country is held in downtown Kelseyville with live music, food, and vendors.
 Clearlake Art Gallery holds a third Friday Gala of art and music is held, 6 - 8PM.
 Head to Ely Stage Stop the first Sunday of the month for the fiddlers' jam (see historic places to visit for more information).
 Live music is held in several venues around the lake on Friday and Saturday nights during summer.

 Anderson Marsh State Park (also listed in historic places to visit), across the creek from Clear Lake Campground, holds guided nature walks the second Saturday of the month, usually starting at 8:30.
 But you can hike on your own in the park any day, early mornings are usually the best time to go in summer.

-Summer is a good time to visit Lake County wineries - see 5 wineries to visit near Camp.
+Summer is a good time to visit Lake County wineries - see wineries to visit near Camp.
 Most are open for tasting on weekends and some are open every day in summer but you may need to book in advance for tastings.
 Wineries often hold special events in summer, too.
 Visit the Farmers' market, with live music and food, on Saturday mornings at Shannon Ridge Winery, off Highway 29 in Kelseyville.
 Have a picnic and play bocce at Vigilance Winery in Lower Lake, just a few miles from Clear Lake Campground.
 Or take a jeep tour at Six Sigma Winery.

 For more special events and the live music schedule, see the Lake County Chamber of Commerce Events Calendar.
 Plan your weekend with our 36 Hours at Clear Lake Campground itinerary.